Groups of Rifle Cartridges

 The MPBR with 180 grain bullets is around 300 yards.
 Trajectories are similar to the standard .270 and 7mm cartridges with 130-140 grain bullets or the 7mm Magnums with 150-154 grain bullets.

-Medium bore cartridges
+12. Medium bore cartridges for Class 3 game

-Being of larger diameter, their bullets also punch larger holes, a good thing when hunting big animals like North American elk, European red stag, Scandinavian moose and large African antelope such as oryx and kudu.
-These medium bore cartridges kick less than the magnums that follow and will suffice very nicely for most purposes.
+Being of larger diameter, their bullets also punch larger holes, a good thing when hunting big animals like North American elk and moose, Scandinavian moose and large African antelope such as oryx and kudu.
+These medium bore cartridges kick less than the medium bore magnums that follow and will suffice very nicely for most purposes.
 Muzzle energies run from about 2750 to 3500 ft. lbs.

-The most effective of these cartridges on very large or dangerous game are the 9.3x62mm and 9.3x74R.
-These European .366 caliber cartridges are ballistic twins.
-The 9.3x74mm is a long, rimmed cartridge used in single shot and double-barreled rifles.
-The 9.3x62mm was developed as a .30-06 length equivalent for use in bolt action rifles.
+The most effective of these cartridges on very large or dangerous game, especially in Africa, are the 9.3x62mm and 9.3x74R.
+These European .366" caliber cartridges are ballistic twins.
+The 9.3x74mm is a rimmed cartridge used in single shot and double-barreled rifles.
+The 9.3x62mm is a rimless cartridge for use in standard length bolt action rifles.

-Medium bore magnums
+13. Medium bore magnums

-The long .375 H&H is the queen of African medium bores, legal everywhere for CXP4 game.
+The long .375 H&H is the queen of African medium bores, legal everywhere for Class 4 game.
 The .375 Ruger is a new cartridge that duplicates the ballistics of the .375 H&H in a shorter case.
-The .375 Weatherby is based on a "blown out" .375 H&H case.
-Rifles so chambered can also shoot .375 H&H ammunition, since both cartridges headspace on the belt and are the same length and caliber.
-The .376 Steyr and .358 Norma Mag. are good cartridges that failed to catch-on and now appear to be dying.
+The .375 Weatherby is based on a "blown out" .375 H&H case and .375 Wby. rifles can also shoot .375 H&H ammunition, since both cartridges headspace on the belt and are the same length and caliber.
+The .376 Steyr has failed to catch-on and now appears to be dying.

-That is the final group of cartridges for which most shooters and hunters have any use and, gentle reader, it brings us to the end of this article.
+This is the final group of cartridges for which most shooters and hunters have any use and, gentle reader, it brings us to the end of this article.

-Note: Detailed information about all of the cartridges mentioned in this article, as well as cartridge comparisons, can be found on the Rifle Cartridges page.
+Note: Detailed information about all of the cartridges mentioned in this article, as well as cartridge comparisons, can be found on the Rifle Cartridges index page.

-Copyright 2009, 2012 by Chuck Hawks.
+Copyright 2009, 2017 by Chuck Hawks.
 All rights reserved.